nchavez1/classes/class-04/README.md

 > The purpose of visualization is insight, not pictures.

-Now that we've gotten a feel for Observable, we'll do the same.
+Now that we've gotten a feel for Observable, we'll focus on visualizations that provide insight.

 #### Optional reading: